 2. Reorganise the Supreme Council of the Magistracy, which is responsible for judges’ nominations and discipline.
 This supreme judicial body must change its corporatist composition, which includes seven judges out of a total of nine members, and replace the majority of these judges with non-judges, to ensure that the body is more willing to take disciplinary action against judges.
 The SCM should run and control its own secretariat and must also be made easily accessible to the public and transparent in its functioning, which is currently not the case.
 It must further put in place a complaint procedure and complaint mechanisms to enforce the judicial ethics it has just introduced in its code.
 This code will be more effective if it is integrated in the law on the statute of judges and prosecutors.

 3. Enact a law on the police force to give this force a legal base.
-This law should provide for the organization, function, powers and duties, discipline and control of the police as well as their recruitment, training and deployment, the relationship with the prosecution/judiciary in their functioning and also the administration for pay, transfers, leave, etc… This same law should also provide for an independent police complaint council and a code of ethics for the police.
-Like the SCM this council should put in place a complaint procedure and complaint mechanisms to enforce the police ethics and be easily accessible for the public.
+This law should provide for the organization, function, powers and duties, discipline and control of the police as well as their recruitment, training and deployment, the relationship with the prosecution/judiciary in their functioning and also the administration for pay, transfers, leave, etc

 4. Enforce property rights as protected under the country’s constitution in order to eradicate land grabbing.
-The constitution stipulates that “legal private ownership shall be protected by law”.
-The same constitution also fixes specific conditions for the confiscation of property for public interests, saying that the “right to confiscate properties from any person may only be exercised in the public interest as provided for under law and shall require fair and just compensation in advance.”
+The constitution stipulates that legal private ownership shall be protected by law.
+The same constitution also fixes specific conditions for the confiscation of property for public interests, saying that the right to confiscate properties from any person may only be exercised in the public interest as provided for under law and shall require fair and just compensation in advance.
 The government must enact a law to determine that the land targeted for confiscation will be used for public interests.
 This law must also provide for an independent and impartial mechanism to award fair and just compensation to owners of affected properties.

 5. Enforce the 2001 land law, which prohibits infringements on ownership and imposes penalties for such infringements.
 It must also ensure the proper functioning of the district, provincial and national commissions created by the same law to deal with land disputes.
 It needs to consult with people who are likely to be affected by any land concession for economic purposes, and ensure that these people are fairly and justly compensated.
 Furthermore, it needs to work out land concessions for social purposes and make land adequately available to the poor, for their housing and cultivation, before making any land concessions for other purposes.